eugenevalley/santa/README.md

 It is named Santa because it keeps track of binaries that are naughty or nice.

-The project and the latest release is available on GitHub.
+The project and the latest release is available on GitHub: https://github.com/northpolesec/santa.

 Currently, Intune does not have functionality to block applications from running like it does on Windows endpoints.
 To work around this, we can implement Santa with custom mobileconfig profiles.